Easy Vegan & Gluten-Free Garlic Bread

 This garlic bread makes a great appetizer served with a side of your favorite tomato sauce for dipping.

-It's also the perfect accompaniment for pasta, soup and risotto.
+It's also the perfect side dish for lasagna, pasta, soup and risotto.

 Try it with these dishes: